jeswr/temp-asyncit/V5/Writeup.md

   - `ITEM_GENERATION_QUEUE` which is used to trigger asynchronous item generation tasks;
   - `DATA_EMIT_QUEUE` a queue of iterators that have just been switched into flowing mode and needed to wait a tick before starting.

+### sync vs. async scheduling

+We have introduced the ability to perform scheduling synchronously *or* asynchronously.

+The async scheduling mechanism should be used if the iterator is going to be used in situations where don't want the main event loop to be blocked (for instance when the iterator is in the main process in the browser, and we don't want it to block rendering).
+It gives up control to the main event loop regularly so that rendering can continue.

+The sync scheduling mechanism should be used in cases where it is ok to block.
+A good example of this is if we have a high performance query engine running in a WebWorker.

 ## The readable event:
 We emit readable events:
  - The tick after an iterable becomes readable (so long as it is still readable after that tick); and at least one `readable` listener was available.